What is a diamond?

 A "D" colour diamond is considered colourless–and the standard for a "white" diamond.
 Deeper tones, up to H, are often considered "near colourless".
 Generally, the hue and intensity of a diamonds colouration can enhance or detract from its value.
 Diamonds with deep yellow, pink or other significant colour have become especially prized and are extremely rare.

 Flaws inside a diamond are commonly referred to as inclusions.
 Clarity grades assess the number, size, type, position and visibility of inclusions and blemishes.
 These imperfections may be crystals of a foreign material, another diamond crystal, or structural imperfections (tiny cracks that can appear whitish or cloudy).
 Diamonds are graded from "flawless" (FL grade) to grades of VVS, VS, SI and "included" (I or P grade).
+Inclusions are naturally occurring and a flawless diamond is rare.

 The carat weight measures the mass or size of a diamond.
 One carat is defined as exactly 200 milligrams.
 The value of a diamond increases exponentially in relation to carat weight, since diamonds of larger sizes in gem qualities are rare.